Beyond Forgetting: Machine Unlearning Elicits Controllable Side Behaviors and Capabilities: Empirical Analysis

 We define two concepts: \texttt{neg$\to$pos} and \texttt{pos$\to$neg}.
 The order of these concepts makes the sign of a representation meaningful, \textit{i.e.,} \texttt{neg$\to$pos} and \texttt{pos$\to$neg} are opposite.
 If once \texttt{neg$\to$pos} direction is identified, we can simply take the opposite direction to present \texttt{pos$\to$neg}.
-To identify the \texttt{neg$\to$pos} direction, we train a Logistic Regression probe where negative samples are labeled $0$ and positive samples are labeled $1$.
+To identify the \texttt{neg$\to$pos} direction, we train a Logistic Regression probe to distinguish between negative samples' representations (labeled as $0$) and positive samples' representations (labeled as $1$).
 The normalized weights of the probe present \texttt{neg$\to$pos} concept and define the direction associated with increasing positive sentiment.
 In contrast, \texttt{pos$\to$neg} defines the direction associated with increasing negative sentiment.

-\textbf{Evaluation.} We partition the SST2 test set into two distinct subsets: SST2 negative (containing only negative samples), and SST2 positive (containing only positive samples).
+\textbf{Evaluation.} We partition the SST2 test set into two distinct subtasks: SST2 negative (containing only negative samples), and SST2 positive (containing only positive samples).
 For the SST2 negative task, we report \textit{true negative} (TN) and \textit{false positive} (FP) rates.
 For the SST2 positive task, we report \textit{true positive} (TP) and \textit{false negative} (FN).
-Beyond classical metrics, we report \textit{invalid prediction} (IP = $\frac{\#(\hat{y} = -1)}{\#\text{samples}}$) rate measures the fraction of given samples for which the model generates an answer of neither positive nor negative.
+Beyond classical metrics, we define \textit{invalid prediction} (IP = $\frac{\#(\hat{y} = -1)}{\#\text{samples}}$) rate measures the fraction of given samples for which the model generates an answer of neither positive nor negative.
 As shown in Table~\ref{tab:sst2_negative} and Table~\ref{tab:sst2_positive}, unlearning via RAd and RAb successfully steers model behavior toward the targeted sentiment.
 In the SST2 negative task, unlearning via RAd with \texttt{neg$\to$pos} or RAb with \texttt{pos$\to$neg} direction leads to a substantial drop in TN rates and a corresponding surge in FP.
 For instance, Zephyr-7B's TN drops by $38.6$, while its FP increases by $31.6$.
 A similar trend is observed for the SST2 positive task (Table~\ref{tab:sst2_positive}).
 Unlearning via RAd with \texttt{pos$\to$neg} or RAb with \texttt{neg$\to$pos} causes a significant drop in TP and a corresponding surge in FN.

-\subsection{Refusal}
+\subsubsection{Refusal}